 In the battle against ransomware, it's not only your backup and data at risk.
-Numerous ransomware directly attacks the system and spread through your network via lateral movement (as in the case of the Conti ransomware attack against Ireland health service).
+Numerous ransomware directly attacks the system and spread through your network via lateral movement.

 Related reading: How does ransomware get in?
 7 attack vectors companies should know

 Especially when it comes to big, dispersed enterprises, it is crucial to check the branch offices regarding security education, loophole systems, and more.
 Avoid them to be an easy initial access for cybercriminals.

 The ultimate ransomware incident response plan checklist of 2023

 Ransomware attacks can be catastrophic, causing significant downtime, data loss, and reputational damage.
 To address this threat without stress, organizations must have a comprehensive incident response plan that addresses all aspects of a ransomware attack.

 That's why it's essential to have a proven ransomware incident response plan ready.
 (Already hit?
 Check this step-by-step guide on what to do after a ransomware attack)